Marquez White: Early life

 White attended Northview High School in Dothan, Alabama.
 As a freshman, he played at wide receiver.
 As a sophomore, he was moved to cornerback.

-As a senior, he posted 39 tackles, 3 interceptions, 9 passes defensed, one forced a fumble, one fumble recovery and scored four touchdowns via receptions and returns.
+As a senior, he posted 39 tackles, 3 interceptions, 9 passes defended, one forced a fumble, one fumble recovery and scored four touchdowns via receptions and returns.
 He also had a 98-yard touchdown reception.

 In basketball, he averaged 19.3 points, 10.3 rebounds and 4.5 assists per game.

 College career

 White accepted a football scholarship from Florida State University.
 As a true freshman, he was moved to wide receiver to provide depth for part of the season, but still managed to have 12 tackles and one interception.

 In his first 2 years he was a backup and played mainly on special teams.
 As a junior, he took advantage of players that left for the NFL and became a starter at cornerback in 13 games opposite of future All-Pro Jalen Ramsey, allowing just 20 receptions and one touchdown, while making 25 tackles (2 for loss), one interception and 2 passes defensed.

 He started 13 games as a senior, allowing just 22 receptions and one touchdown, while posting 25 tackles (2 for loss), 2 interceptions and 6 passes defensed.

 As a freshman, he was a backup guard for six games in the 2013-2014 basketball season, but opted to concentrate in football.